DennisDean/SpectralTrainFig/README.md

 *Reference Signals*.
 Enter the labels of the reference signals as a cell string (ex. {'A1', 'M1', 'M2'}).

 *Reference Methods*.
 Select one of three approaches to referencing the signal.
--  Single reference Signal.
-Enter a single signal label as cell string (ex. {M1}).
-The reference signal is subsracted from each analysis signal.
-Entering a null cell string is interpreted as no referencing is to be applied (ex. {})).
+-  *Single reference signal*.
+Enter a single signal label as cell string (ex. {'M1'}).
+The reference signal is subtracted from each analysis signal.
+Entering a null cell string is interpreted as not to reference the analysis signals (ex. {})).
--  Reference for each analysis signal.
+-  *Reference for each analysis signal*.
 Enter a reference for each signal as a cell string (ex. {'M1','M1','M2','M3'}).
-A signal label can be used multiple time.
+A signal label can be used multiple times.
--  Average of reference signals.
+-  *Average of reference signals*.
 The average of the signals listed in the cell array is substracted from each analysis signals.

 *Spectral Settings*
 -    Default.
-The default settings are 10/4 second sub-epochs with a 50% tukey window.
+The default settings are 10x4 second sub-epochs with a 50% tukey window.
 A 30 second scoring window is assumed.
 -    SHHS.
 The settings used for the Sleep Heart Health Study can be selected.
-The settins are 6x5 second sub-epochs with a hanning window.
+The settings are 6x5 second sub-epochs with a hanning window.
 A 30 second scoring window is applied.

 *Artifact Detection*
 -    Delta (0.6-4.6 Hz).
 Set the multiplicative threshold for the delta band, which defaults to 2.5